Why Americans

 The American ghost often represents something that a place is trying to forget.

-That is why so many American ghost stories begin with someone arriving somewhere new—a new house, a new town, a new job, a road trip, a frontier, a mine, a radio station, a hotel, a farm… only for that someone to slowly realize:
+That is why so many American ghost stories begin with someone arriving somewhere new: a new house, a new town, a new job, a road trip, a frontier, a mine, a radio station, a hotel, a farm… only for a slowly realization to arise.

 Movement